benhansen-io/benhansen.io/content/toy-with-an-sdk/index.md

 +++
 date = 2024-10-03
-title = "A Toy with an SDK"
+title = "5 Years Making a Toy with an SDK"
 +++

 Have you noticed how much some kids love to push buttons or flip a light switch on and off?
 My son loved it so much I built him a button box using an Arduino, 10 mechanical keyboard switches with RGB lights, and a speaker.
 Here is a video of him learning his colors, the first activity I built for him.